springfox/springfox/next-release.md

 ### Swagger-UI

 #### Option 1
+- __Note:__ Only use this option if you don't need to customize any of the swagger-ui static content, otherwise use option 2.
 - Use the web-jar which packages all of the swagger-ui static content.
 - Requires that your app is using the servlet 3 specification.
 - For non-spring boot applications some extra spring configuration is required.
 See: https://github.com/adrianbk/swagger-springmvc-demo/tree/master/swagger-ui